 For more information on AGE-WELL, see the AGE-WELL page.

-POLICY-TECH has four projects within their workpackage (WP):
+POLICY-TECH has five projects within their workpackage (WP):

 This project is examining current policy and regulatory frameworks and developments that are relevant to the licensing, approval, regulation, reimbursement and evaluation of new technologies and innovations resulting from AGE-WELL.
 This project will produce recommendations for how innovation in health technologies for older adults can be accommodated and stimulated within existing policy and regulatory frameworks, as well as how these frameworks might be modified to support safe adoption of promising and effective technologies.